operator-framework/operator-sdk/doc/proposals/scorecard-custom-tests.md

 ### Custom Test Assertion Output Format

 With all scorecard test types, the test assertion output is translated into a scorecard v1alpha2 ScorecardTestResult structure for consistency in reporting test results.

+The scorecard expected output would be in JSON, and would match the following definition:  https://github.com/operator-framework/operator-sdk/blob/master/pkg/apis/scorecard/v1alpha2/types.go#L36

+### Custom Test Development Model

+The developer of a custom test would have a workflow similar to:

+ * copy the example custom test Dockerfile as a starting point template
+ * modify the Dockerfile to run their custom binary
+ * test locally to make sure the output is produced that matches v1alpha2 ScorecardTestResult format
+ * the developer would write the test assertions and steps required for the custom test
+ * when the test binary works as expected, the developer would build and push the test image to a container registry accessible to the scorecard test environment
+ * the developer would push their test assertions/steps to github or some other repository where they can be pulled down by the scorecard
+ * the scorecard configuration would be updated to reference the custom test assertions and steps prior to running the custom test
+ * the scorecard would then be able to run the custom test image

 ### Custom Test Packaging and Configuration